-- 1. Smoking
+- 1. Smoking/Vaping/Use of Tobacco

 - 2. Using vulgar or profane language

 - 3. Fighting/pushing/shoving

 - 4. Damaging seat and/or other parts of bus

 - 5. Damaging/breaking windows

 - 6. Not remaining seated while bus is in motion

 - 7. Not keeping all parts of body inside bus and feet on floor

 - 8. Eating/drinking

 - 9. Getting off bus at other than own stop

-- 10. Loud, boisterous conduct
+- 10. Distracting conduct

 - 11. Littering or throwing objects from /on bus

-- 12. Late at bus stop constantly
+- 12. Multiple days of tardiness to the bus stop

 - 13. Not crossing in front of bus

 - 14. Bringing pets or flammable materials aboard the bus

-- 15. Listening devices (iPods, MP3s, cell phones)